leireriel/react-exercises/README.md

 // ReactDOM.render(<ItemList />, document.getElementById('root'));
 ```

 ## This is the list of exercises.
-Each of them have their own folder
+Each of them is a component:
 1. ItemList

 2. HalfPage

+3. OnionHater